top of page

 2. Feel Better First

 Improving mood and day-to-day life with simple approaches lets your body relax from the stress cycle.
-Then you can actually have the emotional space to expand into creative planning.
+The body fights what it finds unsafe.

 When you feel better first, everything else feels more possible.